privet100/inception/README.md

 `service mysql stop`

 ## Notes
-* configure akostrik.42.fr point to your local IP address
 * open `https://akostrik.42.fr`
-* NGINX is accessed by port 443 only
-* you shouldn't be able to access `http://login.42.fr`, no access ia http (port 80)
 * TLS **v1.2/v1.3** certificate
 * your volumes will be available in `/home/login/data` folder of the host machine using Docker
 * docker-network is used by checking the docker-compose.yml